 By the Numbers:

-824: Environmental groups that received a Patagonia grant this year
+954: Number of environmental groups that received a grant this year

-38 MILLION: Dollars allocated to invest in environmentally and socially responsible companies through our venture capital fund, Tin Shed Ventures
+75 MILLION: Dollars invested in environmentally and socially minded companies through Tin Shed Ventures®, our venture capital fund

-300,000: Dollar amount of new and used clothing given through our clothing donation program
+121,000: Dollar amount (at our cost) of new and used clothing given through our clothing-donation program

 100: Percentage of Patagonia products we take back for recycling